srujana13/constable-github-action/Results.md

 ![seproj3](https://user-images.githubusercontent.com/69658606/99326247-f00a6680-2845-11eb-9ff6-6304496c3516.jpeg)
 =======

+This chart shows the amount of time taken by each participant for calculating the score for the git repos manually and using constable.
+We can see that 6 / 10 participants took less time while using constable than while calculating it manually.
+This could mean that constable is helping people save time.
+However, due to the small size of responses this is inconclusive.

 ## Suggesstions for Lab Participants

 -  "The app would be better if it checks inside individual files to and then rate them. "